 1. Glamorizing abuse

 This might be the biggest, most overlooked issue in books.
-There are way too many authors writing abusive relationships and passing them off as romantic, particularly in the young adult genre, though this can be seen in all types of books.
+Way too many authors are writing abusive relationships and passing them off as romantic, particularly in the young adult genre, though this can be seen in all types of books.

 If you’re not sure what this looks like, it’s when writers portray abuse as love.